core-process/ghostwriter-example/readme.md

 Ghostwriter is a replacement for the prerender.io service.
 In contrast to prerender.io, it does not limit serving of prerendered pages to a particular set of spiders.
 Quite the contrary, it serves prerendered pages to all crawlers and browsers.
 Therefore Ghostwriter should NOT be vulnerable to accidental cloaking.

 This is a complete example based on React.
+You will find a deployed version of this example here: https://ghostwriter-example.process.space/

 You will find the project itself here: https://github.com/core-process/ghostwriter